 IT Services Cost Factor #7 – Your Geography

-- Are you a single location business?
+- Are you a single-location small or mid-size business?

 - Do you have several locations around your city, state, or the United States?

 - Do you have shared workspace arrangements with WeWork, Regus, or Industrious?

 - Do some employees work from home 100% of the time or do you employ a hybrid work-from-home/office strategy?